ClockworkSquirrel/roact-inheritedcontext/README.md

 * [Download the model from GitHub releases][Latest Release]

 InheritedContext looks for Roact in the same directory as it.
 If you have installed Roact somewhere else, please create a reference module or update [Roact.lua](/src/Roact.lua) to point to the correct location.

+You will need to bring your own context; InheritedContext does not provide context by default, as this would only allow a single context to be used.
+Wrap your context with the Provider function to create an inherited Provider.
+Give your context as the first argument of `withContext` in order to pass it to your render function.